San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 San Diego State Stats and Trends

-- The Aztecs have covered the spread twice this season when favored by 6 points or more (in six chances).
+- In San Diego State's 12 games this year, it has six wins against the spread.

-- San Diego State has eclipsed the over/under in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- San Diego State's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- When San Diego State picks up more than 397.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- San Diego State is 3-1 against the spread and 3-1 overall when the team amasses more than 397.3 yards.

-- The Aztecs have turned the ball over 12 times this season, five fewer than the Aggies have forced (17).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.